zerofo/emuiibo/README.md

     - If `sd:/switch/key_retail.bin` is present, the bin dump's encrypted sections can be also used, which means that amiibo settings (mii, name, etc.) and game app-area (save-data), if present, are also extracted for the new format.

     - The bin dump file does not get removed, but it will get moved inside the modern amiibo format, along with the decrypted file.

+## Compiling

+In order to compile emuiibo you need to [setup Rust for Nintendo Switch development](https://github.com/aarch64-switch-rs/setup-guide).
+You'll also need devkitPro (devkitA64 specifically).

+With this requirements satisfied, simply clone (recursively) this repo and hit `make`

 ## For developers